rcls/stellatron/solids/stellatron.md

 is hollow with pieces connected by corners, making it fairly unprintable.
 Here, we fill in enough to make it printable.

-Print twelve copies of the piece, they then fit together in a dodecahedral arrangement.
-The are multiple sets of joiner holes, allowing you to mate peices approaching each other from various directions—which is especially necessary for the last piece!
+If still requires dodecahedral assembly.
+Print twelve copies of the piece.

 Needs infill.
+Slice with a raft, as the contact area to the print bed is a bit small.
 Has a stand.

 47 – Five Tetrahedra
 --------------------